-The Law Enforcement Safety Act (LESA) authorizes qualified retired law enforcement officers to carry a concealed firearm under certain conditions.
+The Law Enforcement Officer Safety Act (LEOSA) authorizes qualified retired law enforcement officers to carry a concealed firearm under certain conditions.
 The Training Division and Human Resources Department determine eligibility.
 The individual must meet the minimum standards:

 - Served as a certified law enforcement officer (deputy sheriff) for a minimum of 10 years

 To receive certification, a qualified retiree must complete the following forms:

 Individuals who have retire within the last year and wish to be certified with the same off-duty weapon that was approved by the Training Division while a member of the Sheriff's Office do not have to complete the firearms qualification course.
 There is a $40 fee.
 The following waiver form must be completed:

 Wednesday, July 24, 2019